 Californians know.
 Water Conservation.
 It’s For Life.

-And despite the increased precipitation of the past year, Governor Newsom and the State are urging Californians to continue their commitment to developing a water conscious lifestyle as opposed to a quick fix with their campaign “Water Conservation.
+Californians are urged to continue their commitment to developing a water conscious lifestyle as opposed to a quick fix “Water Conservation.
 IT’S FOR LIFE.”

 Unique Challenges on the Central Coast